Login Options

 Track Failed Logins

 This option will track all failed logins.
-You can also be notified as the admin when a failed login occurs.
+You also have the option to be notified as the admin when a failed login occurs.

 Enable Lockout for Failed Logins